teambit/docs/docs/building-with-bit/consuming-components.md

 ### How to import component to a different path?

-In case you need to set a different path for a specific importend component, use the `--path` option with the `bit import` command.
+In case you need to set a different path for a specific imported component, use the `--path` option with the `bit import` command.